Skip to main content

 Instructions

 Update the Immich connection credentials.
-Use this when the API key has been rotated or when the server URL has changed.
-The new credentials are persisted to disk and take effect immediately — no restart required.
+Use this when the API key has been rotated or the server URL changed.
+Validates credentials before applying.
+Side effect: persists new credentials to disk and hot-swaps the live connection.

 Args: